UC Riverside's Natural Reserve System Summer Experiential Internship

 May require overnight stays on a reserve

-Undergraduates who are over 18 years old and currently enrolled in an undergraduate program at an accredited institution local to UCR, and working towards an associates or bachelors degree at the time of application.
-Students will be responsible for their own housing.
-Experience doing field work is not required.
+Eligible undergraduates are over 18 years old, enrolled currently in an undergraduate program at an accredited institution local to UCR, and are working towards an associates or bachelors degree at the time of application.

-2024 Projects
+2025 Projects

-Mentors:Dr. John Heraty (UCR) and Dr. Christiane Weirauch (UCR)
+Mentors:Dr. John Heraty (UCR)

 Insects are the most diverse group of eukaryotic organisms.
 Our UC Reserves cover a wide range of ecosystems across the California Floristic Province biodiversity hotspot.
 However, the insect fauna of these reserves is still severely understudied.
 This is particularly true for insect groups where individuals are small and where many species are still unknown to science.
-We are looking for interns that would help to sample and curate two very diverse groups, the Heteroptera (true bugs) and Hymenoptera (specifically parasitoid wasps).
+We are looking for interns that would help to sample and curate Hymenoptera (specifically parasitoid wasps).
 This project will use a variety of collecting techniques (Malaise traps, yellow pan traps, sweeping vegetation, etc.) at multiple reserves (Granite Mountains, James Reserve, Emerson Oaks, Motte Rimrock) to survey these insects.
 Specimens will be sorted to morphospecies and imaged at UCR to become part of a large barcoding initiative for insects across all of California.
 A goal of this project is to get an initial assessment of species richness at each of the four sites.
 Interns will gain experience in the recognition of insect families, collecting techniques, curation of insect material, databasing and the basics of molecular sequencing.

 B. Bumblebees of the UC Natural Reserve System